Cortisol Testing: How to Diagnose and Treat Adrenal Issues

 You can do that through regular meditation, the practice of yoga, the practice of religion or the practice of mindfulness.

-Each of these have been shown to help reduce the impact that stress plays on your life.
+Each of these has been shown to help reduce the impact that stress plays on your life.

 While exercise can be difficult with the crushing fatigue that accompanies adrenal related problems it is still quite important.